 What makes Golden Retrievers so great is their easygoing and playful personality.
 These dogs are not choosy about who they play with either, they get along great with other dogs, and animals in the household.

-Golden Retrievers are slow to mature compared to other breeds, and they remain puppy like for many years.
-This breed is very playful, and tends to have a goofy nature.
+Golden Retrievers are slow to mature compared to other breeds, and they remain puppy-like for many years.
+This breed is very playful and tends to have a goofy nature.
 You will need to have patience with this breed, especially when they are puppies.

 They love carrying things in their mouths, picking up anything they can find, and that means your dirty socks and underwear from the laundry hamper too.
 When this happens you will likely chase your golden around the house to get your socks back, but your golden will think it’s a game.
-This is why you need to have a sense of humor, and expect the unexpected.
+This is why you need to have a sense of humour, and expect the unexpected.

-Some Golden Retrievers can be very stubborn, if they don’t want to do something they will not do it.
+Some Golden Retrievers can be very stubborn if they don’t want to do something they will not do it.
 For instance, if you want to walk down a different street, and your golden disapproves, then your golden will just sit there and refuse to move.
 This happens all the time to me!
 What do I do?
 Well, usually I try to wait it out until my dog decides to go my way, sometimes I win, and sometimes I end up going her way.

-When training a golden, you need to have patience, and handle them in a gentle loving manner.
+When training a golden, you need to have patience and handle them in a gentle loving manner.
 If you get angry or scold your golden, they will end up pouting, as they are very sensitive.